wunderio/silta/README.md

 #### Can I use Silta outside of Wunder?
 Yes, our code is open.
 However, we haven't put special attention to this use case at this point.

+#### Does Silta support multisite
+This might be technically possible, but multisite setups provide little benefits in a container-based environment.
+Instead, it is recommended to trigger the deployment of multiple sites into dedicated environments from the same repository.